0xAlexander/0xAlexander/README.md

 # Hi, I'm Alexander 👋

-I'm a Front-End Software Developer and Founder based in Greece.
+I'm a junior Front-End Software Developer and Founder based in Greece.
 I'm passionate about creating engaging and quality digital experiences, blockchain, finance, and cryptography.

 - Discover more about me @ [meikopoulos.com](https://meikopoulos.com).
 - Learn more about Swoop Exchange @ [swoop.exchange](https://swoop.exchange).